qExobyte/qExobyte.github.io/_pages/about.md

 Hi, I'm Eric.

-I'm a student at the University of Virginia studying Computer Science, Economics, and Math, and I've been tutoring the SAT Math for over 3 years.
+I'm a student at the University of Virginia studying Computer Science, Economics, and Math, and I've been tutoring the SAT Math for over {{ site.data.settings.stats.years }} years.

 <img src="/images/score.jpg" align="right">
 As both a student and a tutor, I've developed strategies for learning math effectively and succeeding on the SAT. **These strategies enabled me to earn a perfect math score on the SAT both times I took it.
 My goal as a tutor is to help other students do the same.**